 “She?
 The truth?”

-Harith’s jaw dropped.
-He was speechless for a moment.
+Harith recalled the last meeting with Jasmine in KB almost two years ago.
+She did not tell him the reason for leaving before the wedding and he did not force her to.
+For a moment, Harith was speechless.
 Meeting little Jasmine earlier reminded him of his Jasmine as well as his long lost mother.
-All the way driving home, he recalled the times with Jasmine at the park.
+All the way driving home, he recalled the time spent with Jasmine at the park.

 Looking straight into Harith’s eyes, his grandfather continued.
 “I want you to be honest with me, Harith.
-I know I haven’t been the kind of grandfather a grandson like you would want to have.
-I have my reasons and some you’ve already known.
-Some are wise to be kept secret for the betterment of our family.”
+I know for many years I wasn’t the kind of grandfather you wanted to have.
+I had my reasons and some you’ve already known.
+Some are wise to be kept secret for the betterment of our family.
+But, when Jasmine came into our family, you and I…we opened a new chapter of our relationship.
+That, I will forever be grateful to her.”

 Harith took in every word uttered by Haji Mustapha.
 Nothing new to his ears.
-So what was the big truth?
-And why did Jasmine’s name suddenly crop up?
+The past two years, his relationship with his grandfather had indeed improved.
+What was the truth?
+The true reason why she had left?
+Jasmine’s name suddenly cropped up.
 No one had mentioned the name for the past one year and a half.
 He believed the family wanted to spare him the agony of what went down almost two years ago.
 Or perhaps, they had decided to forget the name.

 Moments earlier, he had guessed from his grandmother’s face that his grandfather had another tip regarding him searching for his mother yet again.
-For years he had been secretly searching for her ever since he began working in the family’s batik business which was about seven years ago.
-He saved one third amount of his monthly salary to use only for that purpose.
+For years he had been secretly searching for her ever since he began working in the family’s batik business.
+That was about seven years ago.
+He always saved one third amount of his monthly salary to use purposely for that.
 He was a little distracted during Jasmine’s stay, but never stopped entirely.

 As for Jasmine, she vanished into thin air about two years ago.
 Just like his mother did.
-He had tried tracking her down until his talk with Pak Tua after her disappearance.
-He gave it a rest since.
+He had tried contacting her at her home, but gave it a rest when his effort was fruitless.
 Of the two women, he decided to pursue looking for his mother.
 He missed Jasmine still but kept telling himself that his life would only be complete after he had found his mother.

-Haji Mustapha’s voice brought Harith back from his musing.
-What could have Pak Tua told them, he thought.
+Hajjah Maryam’s voice brought Harith back from his musing.
 Jasmine left but clearly she had made a deal with Pak Tua.
 “So, what did Pak Tua say?
 No, no…exactly what did Jasmine say?”

 “Before we go into that, tell us everything…do not leave a single thing out, dear…about you and Jasmine…from your first meeting with her and all that happened between the two of you until the day she left…on that wedding day two years ago.”
 Hajjah Maryam’s voice was gentle yet encouraging.